evianambarnes/portfolio/final_project_pt_2.md

 The last section of my presentation focuses on resolution, or a call to action.
 First the audience is presented with action items they can take to advocate for broadband expansion.
 Then I provided resources for West Virginia residents to test their wifi speed and find free wifi stations near them.

+Click [here](https://carnegiemellon.shorthandstories.com/internet-access-in-west-virginia/index.html) for a link to my shorthand draft that supports this narrative.

 # User research

 ## Target audience